Path out of euro zone crisis spells prolonged economic pain

 LONG HAUL

-Winning agreement on structural reforms to open protected labour and product markets are vital tasks for new Greek Prime Minister Lucas Papademos, a former European Central Bank vice-president, and Mario Monti, a fellow technocrat who is favourite to replace Silvio Berlusconi as Italy's prime minister.
+Winning agreement on structural reforms to open protected labor and product markets are vital tasks for new Greek Prime Minister Lucas Papademos, a former European Central Bank vice-president, and Mario Monti, a fellow technocrat who is favorite to replace Silvio Berlusconi as Italy's prime minister.

 But much-need change to pension regimes takes years to bear fruit.